0

 His daughter, Karen, feels his over-achievement has something to do with his core identity, which is a positive disposition and good genes, not just his catapult from disaster when he was six years old.
 Perhaps, Jerry was already destined to helm this extraordinary life of doing, succeeding, and giving before his ordeal, a real life trial by fire, which could have imprisoned him mentally and physically.

-On the other hand, LeVasseur understands the fire gave him layers of resolve and gratitude because he had to overcome severe injuries to his hands and the trauma of the death of his mother, who shielded him from the inferno that took her life.
+On the other hand, LeVasseur knows the fire gave him layers of resolve and gratitude because he had to overcome severe injuries to his hands and the trauma of the death of his mother, who shielded him from the inferno that took her life.
 Jerry received—big time—on July 6, 1944, and now he gives…and gives…and gives.

 Goals at 84?
 You bet.